FenchsApps/purple-browser/README.md

 # Purple Browser

-Purple Browser is a simple and elegant web browser built with Next.js and Firebase.
+Purple Browser is a simple and elegant web browser built with Next.js.
 It features a clean, minimalist interface with a unique animated wave background.

 ## Features